nulab/backlog4j/README.md

 ## How to use
 Make BacklogConfigure with your space id and your api key.

+    # If your space is in backlog.com
+    BacklogConfigure configure = new BacklogComConfigure("yourSpaceId").apiKey("yourApiKey");

     # If your space is in backlogtool.com
     BacklogConfigure configure = new BacklogToolConfigure("yourSpaceId").apiKey("yourApiKey");